Mental Health Education Program for schools

 Teachers and educators will need to:

-1. Book their classroom into a workshop via Eventbrite (registration links are above, per workshop).
+1. Book their classroom into a workshop via our online event management system (registration links are above, per workshop).

 2. At the start time, join the workshop via the Microsoft Teams link.